Dental Crowns The Colony, TX

 What are dental bridges?

 A dental bridge is a way to replace a missing tooth.
-At The Colony Dentist, we provide clients with dental bridges if they want to replace a tooth without wearing dentures or undergoing surgery.
+At The Colony Dentist, we provide clients with dental bridges if they want to replace a tooth without undergoing surgery.
 The new tooth is held in place by two crowns.
 It looks natural and consists of a ceramic or porcelain material to match the surrounding teeth.
 As a cosmetic dentist, Dr. David Hubbell will make sure that the new tooth looks and feels amazing.

 Before the Procedure